Cloudflare workers

 Make sure to take a note of the following points before proceeding with configuration:

 • Make sure that a website is available in Cloudflare.
-In Cloudflare, a website refers to a web application or a set of web pages that are hosted on a server and accessed by users over the internet.
+In Cloudflare, a website refers to a web application or a set of web pages hosted on a server and accessed by users over the internet.

 • Download the Traceable's JavaScript code for Cloudflare from Traceable's download site.
 Navigate to agent → cloudflare → latest.